-With that start of World War I in 1914, Canadians were advised to find substitutes to using wheat in their everyday cooking and baking.
+With the start of World War I in 1914, Canadians were advised to find substitutes to using wheat in their everyday cooking and baking.
 With a large majority of Canadian and American wheat crops shipped to troops overseas, many bakers and confectionaries were left with the task of replacing once common ingredients with similar alternatives.
 The use of puffed grains, such as rice and wheat, became increasingly popular because it took less product to make more.

 A.J.
 Russell’s original puffed wheat square used molasses, a common WWI alternative to sugar, but over the years chocolate and marshmallows have become a popular substitute.
-However, with the help of the Red Deer & District Archives, we have been able to track down A.J.
-Russell’s original puffed wheat square recipe.

 Read More Red Deer Fun

 - 1/2 cup of water

 - 2 tbsp. of vanilla

 - An oiled flat surface, like a cutting board or cooking tray